What is Base64?

 Conclusion

-Whether you’re sending an email, or trying to encode binary streams (images, videos, etc.), base 64 can be seen in many applications.
-While the resulting strings are larger, using base 64 encoding is a reliable way to ensure that a transmission of binary information is never “misinterpreted.”
+Whether you’re sending an email, or trying to encode binary streams (images, videos, etc.), Base64 can be seen in many applications.
+While the resulting strings are larger, using Base64 encoding is a reliable way to ensure that binary information is transmitted without being misinterpreted.

 Did you find this article helpful?